 Mistakenly classifying an employee as an independent contractor can result in significant fines and penalties.
 The IRS continues to seek out and impose penalties on organizations that treat employees as independent contractors and fail to withhold taxes.
 As a result, the IRS considers 20 factors in determining a worker's status.
 Meeting just one of the conditions may qualify that worker as an employee; however, the 20 factors are used as guidelines to determine whether sufficient control is present to establish an employer-employee relationship.
 Not every factor is applicable in every situation and the degree of importance of each factor depends on the type of work and individual facts and circumstances.
 All relevant factors are considered in making a determination and no one factor is decisive.

-Carnegie Mellon University uses an independent contractor checklist to assist schools and departments in determining whether individuals performing services should be hired as an employee or an independent contractor.
+Carnegie Mellon University uses an Independent Contractor Checklist [.pdf] to assist schools and departments in determining whether individuals performing services should be hired as an employee or an independent contractor.

-If the determination is an independent contractor, please refer to the Guide to Supplier Forms.
+If the determination is an independent contractor, please refer to the Guide to Supplier Forms [.pdf].
 All the necessary steps for determining and procuring the services of an independent contractor should be completed before any services are performed.

-If you need assistance of have any questions regarding the Checklist or determination of independent contractors vs. employees, please contact the the Tax Department directly.
+If you need assistance of have any questions regarding the Checklist or determination of independent contractors vs. employees, please contact the the Taxation Department directly.

 What is the difference between an independent contractor and an employee?